• Skip to primary navigation

 • Preheat oven to 350 degrees F. Line an 8×8 inch baking pan with parchment paper letting the two long ends hang over the edges by at least 2 inches.
 Butter the top of the parchment and set aside.

-• Melt the butter in a small saucepan, cooking and stirring until the butter is just browned (be careful not to cook too long or it’ll burn).
+• Melt the butter in a skillet over medium heat, cooking and stirring until the butter is just browned (be careful not to cook too long or it’ll burn).
 Set aside to cool slightly before adding to the cake batter.

-• In a large bowl, whisk together flour, granulated sugar, baking soda and salt.
+• In a large bowl, whisk together flour, baking soda, salt, and granulated sugar.

 • Whisk together the bananas, sour cream, brown sugar, eggs and vanilla.